 Viking Raiders Day

-An action-packed curriculum linked programme aimed at Years 3-6.
+An exciting curriculum linked programme aimed at Years 3-6.

 The Vikings were farmers of animals and crops.
 On this session the children will consider how the